North Carolina School of Advanced Bodywork

-As David Scott Lynn puts it, we have found that many of the seemingly irresolvable problems people face are the result of Chronic, Excess Muscle & Nerve Tension, or C.E.M.&.N.T. - its medical term is hypertonicity.
-This is an almost unrecognized source of trouble for large numbers of people, and few health care professionals or therapists of any kind have mastered the techniques, strategies and subtleties needed to manage or resolve this widely pervasive cause of many common problems.
+As David Scott Lynn puts it, we have found that many of the seemingly irresolvable problems people face are the result of Chronic, Excess Muscle & Nerve Tension & Stress, or C.E.M.&.N.T.S. — its medical term is hypertonicity.
+This is an almost unrecognized source of trouble for large numbers of people, and few health care professionals or therapists have mastered the techniques, strategies and subtleties needed to manage or resolve this widely pervasive cause of many common problems.

 Because the ability to contract muscles is, obviously, necessary to function on a daily basis, few recognize it as a problem.
-The problem is that while everyone is pretty good at contracting muscles, few know how to DE-contract, or fully relax, their muscles.
+The problem with that is that while everyone is pretty good at contracting their muscles, very few know how to truly DE-contract, or fully relax, their muscles.